AztecProtocol/aztec-packages/docs/docs/dev_docs/getting_started/core-concepts.md

 The impl block is likely to be abstracted away at a later date.

+Learn more about how to use storage [here](../contracts/syntax/storage/main.md).

 # Portals

 Aztec allows you to interact with Ethereum privately - ie no-one knows where the transaction is coming from, just that it is coming from somewhere on Aztec.